pastly/pngrecon/README.md

 Hide arbitrary data in plain site.
 Stuff files in PNGs and retrieve them later.

+Optionally compress data.

+Optionally encrypt data with a symmetric key derived from a salted password.

+FIXME: encryption password is always 'password'

 # Install

 1. Clone this repo.